krtk-labs/krtk-labs.github.io/fork-join-pool-demystified.md

 This recursive decomposition — split until small, then solve directly, then combine — is the entire heart of the fork/join model.
 It's the same idea you already know as **divide-and-conquer**, just wired directly into a thread pool's scheduler.

-## 3. RecursiveTask or RecursiveAction — which one?
+## 3. RecursiveTask or RecursiveAction — which one should you use?

 Before writing any code, there's exactly one question to answer: *does this computation need to return a value?*